 In March 2016, when I was an area director, Bukit Panjang Toastmasters club at Bukit Panjang Community Centre in Singapore was under my charge.
 Meetings were boring, attendance was poor and morale was low.
 Members left without renewing.
 The club had 12 members, the majority of them passive, and they were being asked to relocate the club’s meeting place.
 Two options were available: either close the club or find another location at no cost and within short notice.

 I volunteered to coach the club.
 I was committed to reviving it and having it attain Distinguished status by the end of my two-year term.
-One club leader, Hussain Fathah, CC, CL, found a new meeting place.
+One club leader, Hussain Fathah found a new meeting place.
 We changed the club’s name to Senja-Cashew Toastmasters, after the community center, our new host.
 Within four months, the club achieved five Distinguished Club Program (DCP) goals and within 12 months, 10 out of 10 DCP goals, making it President’s Distinguished for the first time.

 Your club can experience this revival, too, by using the following strategies.